BitGo/bitgo-utxo-lib/README.md

 [Browserify](https://github.com/substack/node-browserify) is assumed to be installed for these steps.

-For your project, create an `index.js` file
+For your project, create an `index.ts` file
 ``` javascript
 let bitGoUTXO = require('bitgo-utxo-lib')